 If you don't have a tax account, start at our homepage to create your account.

-Within your federal tax return, locate the Income section and select Rental Real Estate and Royalties Income/Loss Schedule E
+Within your federal tax return, locate the Income section and scroll downt to the section Rental, Royalty, Partnership, S Corp, Trust (show more),select Rental Real Estate and Royalties Income/Loss Schedule E

 Select the type of property you wish to claim on Schedule E: Rental Real Estate or Royalties